 Auror working for MACUSA, a master wizard of great skill.
 In the 1920s, Graves was tasked with tracking down whatever creature was terrorizing New York City.
 For some time, the suspicion fell on Newt Scamander and his escaped fantastic beasts (WFT).

 Percival Graves is a descendant of Gondulphus Graves, one of the original twelve Aurors of MACUSA in early North America (Pm: MACUSA).

 Other canon notes and references

-In early to mid-1926, Graves was attacked by Gellert Grindelwald, who then used Polyjuice potion to impersonate the powerful Auror.
+In December, 1926, Graves was somehow replaced by Gellert Grindelwald, possibly using Polyjuice potion.
 When Grindelwald was finally captured, a spell revealed his true identity.
-The fate of Graves is unknown.
+The fate of the real Graves is unknown.

 The real Percival Graves did exist, but we now know that the Graves we see on screen is an imposter, possibly as a result of the use of Polyjuice Potion.
 According to David Heyman:

 SnitchSeeker: Is there a real Graves? what happened to him?

 David Heyman: That's a very good question.
 I've been wondering ...
 I'm amazed more people haven't picked up on that.
 Yes, there was a real Graves.
 Yes, someone used some Polyjuice potion and took their place.
 I don't know where they are at the story's end, But yes, there was a real Graves.
 We didn't film him.
 We didn't film the Polyjuice.
 We just dived into the story midway through.